Configure Prisma Access Colo-Connect

 • IP Pool—Specify the IP address pool used to perform NAT on the mobile user IP address pool, Infrastructure subnet, or both.
 Use a private IP (RFC 1918) subnet or a suitable subnet that’s routable in your routing domain, and does not overlap with the Mobile Users—GlobalProtect IP address pool or the Infrastructure subnet.
 Enter a subnet between /25 and /32.

-10. In the GRE and BGP area, configure the GRE tunnel and BGP settings for the service connection.
+10. In the GRE and BGP area, configure the GRE tunnel (if required) and BGP settings for the service connection.

 1. (Optional) Select from the following choices: